-We strongly recommend you consult with an attorney if you have or are considering bringing an unlawful detainer against a tenant who has or may soon file for bankruptcy protection.
-Contact our real estate attorneys in Los Angeles for a consultation.
-You can reach us at (310) 954-1877, or email@example.com.
-You can also use the contact form on the side of this page.
+We strongly recommend you consult with a real estate attorney California if you have or are considering bringing an unlawful detainer against a tenant who has or may soon file for bankruptcy protection.